Looking for a meal plan that doesn’t leave you hungry and hangry? Here’s a meal plan template for weight loss that will help you a ton.

 Here are some easy ways to up your fiber intake and include fiber-rich foods in your meal planning:

-Try raspberries or blackberries (about 8 grams fiber per cup), a pear (5.5 grams) or an apple (4.4 grams)—with a snack.
-Eat an apple or pear’s skin, as it contains most of the fruit’s fiber.
+Try raspberries or blackberries (about 8 grams fiber per cup), a pear (5.5 grams) or an apple (4.4 grams), as an example.
+Eat an apple or pear’s skin, for instance, as it contains most of the fruit’s fiber.

 Get an extra gram or two of fiber by adding crunchy veggies—broccoli, Brussels sprouts, asparagus—that can take the place of croutons.
 Then add a sprinkling of pumpkin seeds, almonds, or pecans for more fiber.

-Choose a bean—such as lentils, black beans or pinto—and eat them in a taco, a Mexican casserole, a soup, or other main dish.
+Choose a bean—such as lentils, black beans, or pinto, for example—and eat them in a taco, a Mexican casserole, a soup, or other main dish.
 All contain about 8 grams fiber per ½ cup.

 The third piece of advice I give clients who are looking to lose weight is this: Incorporate sources of healthy fats into your diet plan.
 During each meal is ideal, and you should eat these fats every day of the week.